Council for International Organizations of Medical Sciences: Publications

 In March 1959, Austin Bradford Hill, then director of the UK Medical Research Council's Statistical Research Unit, chaired a Vienna-based CIOMS conference on controlled clinical trials.
 The proceedings, published in 1960, commented on research ethics, experimental design, and statistical analysis.
 Hill would later outline "Bradford Hill criteria" for establishing causal relationships between statistically correlated phenomena.

 This publication laid the groundwork for CIOMS' 1982, 1993, 2002, 2009, and 2016 versions of International Ethical Guidelines for Health-Related Research Involving Humans.
 These guidelines have been praised for including diverse stakeholders from low- and middle-income countries, compared to the Declaration of Helsinki written by physicians of the World Medical Association.
 While neither of these documents are legally binding like the Council of Europe's Oviedo Convention, their role as recommended guidelines avoids ethical imperialism.

-The first CIOMS working group produced a reporting form for adverse drug reactions, which shaped the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH)'s E2B guideline.
+The first CIOMS working group produced a reporting form for adverse drug reactions, which shaped the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH)'s E2B guideline.
 The International Organization for Standardization (ISO), European Committee for Standardization (CEN), and Health Level Seven International (HL7) used these guidelines in publishing the ISO/HL7 27953:2011 standards on Health Informatics: Individual Case Safety Reports (ICSRs) in Pharmacovigilance.